 A public education program should be flexible to account for changing conditions in demographics, products, etc. The program should serve to educate consumers about the hazards of household products and the proper management of these products.
 An education program should encourage the use of less toxic products, buying household hazardous materials only in quantities that will be used and proper storage and proper disposal of HHW when the products are no longer needed.

-This alternative is not expected to create shifts in waste type generation, except that an intended result will be a decrease in the generation of HHW.
+This alternative is not expected to create a significant shift in the type of HHW generation, but it may create an overall reduction in HHW generation.

 6.0 PROGRAM SELECTION